boosterfast/arc/arc-docs/src/getting-started.md

 ./build
 ```

-The build script installs the `arc` command-line utility along with the arc-runtime library.
+The build script installs the `arc` command-line utility along with the arc-sys library.

 ## Hello World